-- "15.1.4.
-This was affirmed in McDonald's Corporation vs. Macjoy Fastfood Corporation (514 SCRA 95, 109 [2007]), which held that, '[t]he Court has consistently used and applied the dominancy test in determining confusing similarity or likelihood of confusion between competing trademarks.' - "15.1.5.
+"16.1.4.
+This was affirmed in McDonald's Corporation vs. Macjoy Fastfood Corporation (514 SCRA 95, 109 [2007]), which held that, '[t]he Court has consistently used and applied the dominancy test in determining confusing similarity or likelihood of confusion between competing trademarks.'

+"16.1.5.
 In fact, the dominancy test is 'now explicitly incorporated into law in Section 155.1 of the Intellectual Property Code, which defines infringement as the colorable imitation of a registered mark xxx or a dominant feature thereof.'
 (MacDonald's Corporation, supra, p.
 33 [2004])

-- "15.1.6.
-Thus, applying the dominancy test in the instant case, it can be readily concluded that the mark 'PIZOTAZ', owned by Respondent-Applicant, so resembles Opposer's trademark 'PIPTAZ', that it will likely cause confusion, mistake and deception on the part of the purchasing public. - "15.1.6.1.
-Respondent-Applicant's 'PIZOTAZ' appears and sounds almost the same as Opposer's trademark 'PIPTAZ'. - "15.1.6.2.
-The first two (2) and the last three (3) letters of Respondent-Applicant's mark 'P-I-Z-O-T-A-Z' are exactly the same as the first two (2) and last three (3) letters Opposer's trademark 'P-I-P-T-A-Z'. - "15.1.6.3.
-Both marks start with the letter $^{\prime}P^{\prime}$ and end with the letter $^{\prime}Z^{\prime}$. - "15.1.7.
-Clearly, Respondent-Applicant's mark 'PIZOTAZ' adopted the dominant features of the Opposer's trademark 'PIPTAZ'. - "15.1.8.
+"16.1.6.
+Thus, applying the dominancy test in the instant case, it can be readily concluded that the mark 'DIAPIPTAZ', owned by Respondent-Applicant, so resembles Opposer's trademark 'PIPTAZ', that it will likely cause confusion, mistake and deception on the part of the purchasing public.

+"16.1.6.1.
+Respondent-Applicant's 'DIAPIPTAZ' appears and sounds almost the same as Opposer's trademark 'PIPTAZ'.

+"16.1.6.2.
+The last six (6) letters of Respondent-Applicant's mark 'D-I-A-P-I-P-T-A-Z' is Opposer's trademark 'P-I-P-T-A-Z'.

+"16.1.6.3.
+Notably, the only difference between the two (2) marks is with respect to the first three letters, which by itself would not eliminate the possibility of confusion.
+As held by this Honorable Bureau in a recent decision in the case of United Home Products, Inc. vs. TGP Pharma, Inc. docketed as IPC No. 14-2014-00532, [c]onfusion cannot be avoided by merely adding, removing, or changing some letters of a registered mark. $x \times x'$

+"16.1.7.
+Clearly, Respondent-Applicant's mark 'DIAPIPTAZ' adopted the dominant features of Opposer's trademark 'PIPTAZ'.

+"16.1.8.
 As further ruled by the High Court in McDonald's Corporation case (supra p.
 33-34 [2004]):

-"15.1.9.
+"16.1.9.
 In American Wire & Cable Co., vs. Director of Patents (31 SCRA 544, 547-548 [1970]), the Supreme Court explained:

-- "15.2.
-Opposer's trademark 'PIPTAZ' and Respondent-Applicant's mark 'PIZOTAZ' are practically identical marks in sound and appearance that they leave the same commercial impression upon the public. - "15.3.
-Thus, the two marks can easily be confused for one over the other, most especially considering that the opposed mark 'PIZOTAZ' is applied for the same class and goods as that of Opposer's trademark 'PIPTAZ' under Class 05 of the International Classification of Goods for pharmaceutical preparations. - "15.4.
+"16.2.
+Opposer's trademark 'PIPTAZ' and Respondent-Applicant's mark 'DIAPIPTAZ' are practically identical marks in sound and appearance that they leave the same commercial impression upon the public.

+"16.3.
+Thus, the two marks can easily be confused for one over the other, most especially considering that the opposed mark 'DIAPIPTAZ' is applied for the same class and goods as that of Opposer's trademark 'PIPTAZ' under Class 05 of the International Classification of Goods for pharmaceutical preparations.

+"16.4.
 Opposer's intellectual property right over its trademark is protected under Section 147.1 of the IP Code, which states:

-"16.
-To allow Respondent-Applicant to market its products bearing the mark 'PIZOTAZ' undermines Opposer's right to its trademark 'PIPTAZ'.
-As the lawful owner of the trademark 'PIPTAZ', Opposer is entitled to prevent the Respondent-Applicant from using a confusingly similar mark in the course of trade where such would likely mislead the public.
+"17.
+To allow Respondent-Applicant to market its products bearing the mark 'DIAPIPTAZ' undermines Opposer's right to its trademark 'PIPTAZ'.
+As the lawful owner of the trademark 'PIPTAZL', Opposer is entitled to prevent the Respondent-Applicant from using a confusingly similar mark in the course of trade where such would likely mislead the public.